tundraka/tundraka.github.io/classes/LearningHowToLearn/W04-HowToBecomeABetterLearner.md

    trying to solve.
 - Easy or hard first?
 - Start with the hard ones, but quickly jump to the easy ones.
-- When the test is handed, take a quick lool to see what it involves.
+- When the test is handed, take a quick look to see what it involves.
 - When start working the problems start with what appears to be the hardest problem.
  - Pull yourself away within the first minute or two, if you get stuck or sense